jlb10333/longinus/README.md

   - Shade
     - Invulnerable while stopped, remains stopped for a bit before leaping towards the player in an arc, after which it slows down and is invulnerable again once stopped.
 At the apex of the arc, it fires two slow-moving shots to either side of it.
   - Spider
     - Lies dormant on a wall, with an egg separately laying away from it away from the wall.
-Launches towards the egg if and when the player touches it, at which point it remains in that spot and fires bursts of two quick-moving shots each at the player's location.
+Launches towards the egg if and when the player touches it, at which point it remains in that spot and fires bursts of two quick-moving shots each at the player's .
 - Angel automatons
   + Defender
   + Seeker